Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20230801: The setting `fan.off_bellow` has been changed to `fan.min_power`.
+However, this change will not affect users who do not utilize this setting.
+With this update, a PWM scaling has been introduced between `min_power` and `max_power`.
+Fans that require a higher `min_power` will now have access to their full "safe" power curve.
+By properly setting `min_power`, any fan (such as CPAP) should engage even at `M106 S1`.
+It's recommended to review your slicer/macros to adjust your fan speeds.
+Your previously designated 20% fan speed may no longer represent your lowest fan setting but will now correspond to an actual 20% fan speed.
+If you had previously set `max_power` to anything below 1.0 (default), it is advisable to recalibrate `min_power` and `kick_start_time` again, with the settings `min_power: 0` and `max_power: 1`.

 20230729: The exported status for `dual_carriage` is changed.
 Instead of exporting `mode` and `active_carriage`, the individual modes for each carriage are exported as `printer.dual_carriage.carriage_0` and